 Before we begin, how often do you think about the positive changes you can make in your day-to-day life?
 Here’s a great place to start to get your mornings – and your days – back on track…

 This is another thing that I believe causes a lot of unnecessary alarm for people who are searching for answers.
-I even did a quick consult with “Dr. Google” to look up some “autoimmune symptoms.”
+In turn, I even did a quick consult with “Dr. Google” to look up some “autoimmune symptoms.”

 On about ten different sites, I saw the same list verbatim.
 These lists discussed: